Drug Lab

 Alyson Renock

 Alyson graduated from WSU with honors in 2021 with her Bachelor's of Science in Honors Psychology and a minor in Biological Sciences.
 She plans to pursue a PhD in Clinical Neuropsychology at WSU following her research in industrial organizational psychology and substance use psychiatry.
 She is interested in research pertaining to neuropsychological correlates of trauma and their interactions with substance use, psychopathology, and rehabilitation.
-Following her education, she aspires to become a clinical psychologist.
+Alyson started Social Work graduate studies in August 2024 and is presently working part-time in the lab.

-Taylor Harrison is currently a 3rd year undergraduate, pursuing a BS in Neuroscience and a BA in Spanish.
+(Taylor) Rose Harrison is currently a WSU undergraduate, pursuing a BS in Neuroscience and a BA in Spanish.
 She first volunteered in our lab prior to joining full-time, assisting graduate student Tabitha Moses in her research examining effects of rTMS on treatment outcomes for patients with opioid use disorder.
-Taylor also has experience as a Medical Assistant with knowledge of scribing and assisting during dermatologic examinations/procedures.
-Upon earning her undergraduate degrees, Taylor plans to pursue a PhD with aspirations of conducting her own studies on substance use disorders.
+Rose also has experience as a Medical Assistant with knowledge of scribing and assisting during dermatologic examinations/ procedures.
+Upon earning her undergraduate degrees, Rose plans to pursue a PhD with aspirations of conducting her own studies on substance use disorders.

 Monya Ali